szilvasi-group/NanoparticleAtomCounter/README.rst

 Installation
 ------------
-TO install the latest version:
+To install the latest version:
 ::
     pip install nanoparticleatomcounter